hippee-lee/clarity/apps/website/angular-components/button-group/README.md

 ### Icons

-Text wrapped in `.clr-icon-title` is only displayed in the Overflow Menu.
+Text wrapped in `.cds-icon-title` is only displayed in the Overflow Menu.

 <doc-demo style="min-height: 7rem">
 !!!include(.vuepress/code/demos/button-group/icons-css.html)!!!